pikapods/docs.pikapods.com/tutorials/monitoring/changedetection-1-basics/index.md

 5. Click on '**Recheck**' to force the website check.
 6. Click on '**Diff**' to see website changes.

-# How to edit tracking settings?
+# How to edit monitoring settings?

 <video controls loop muted preload="none" src="2-edit-settings.mp4" poster="2-edit-settings.webp">
 </video>

-You can adjust tracking settings for each website that you are tracking.
-You can edit how often do you want for Changedetection to perform check, where do you want to receive your notifications, etc. Here are the steps to editing setting:
+You can adjust monitoring settings for each website that you are tracking.
+You can edit how often you want Changedetection to check for changes, where you want to receive notifications, and more.
+Here are the steps:

-1. Click '**Edit**' next to the website URL.
+1. Click **Edit** next to the website URL.
-2. Under '**General**' you can edit the URL, title, group tag, and adjust time between checks.
+2. Under **General**, you can edit the URL, title, group tag, and adjust the time between checks.
-3. Under '**Notifications**' you can set up where you want to receive notifications (Discord, Telegram, Email).
+3. Under **Notifications**, you can set up where you want to receive notifications (Discord, Telegram, Email).
-4. Click '**Save**' to save your preferences.
+4. Click **Save** to save your preferences.

 # How to set notifications in Discord?

 <video controls loop muted preload="none" src="3-add-discord-notifications.mp4" poster="3-add-discord-notifications.webp">
 </video>

 Changedetection lets you receive website changes notifications in Discord.
 You can receive notifications for all websites that you are tracking.
-Here are the steps to receiving notifications in Discord:
+Here are the steps:

-1. **Open you Discord account** and create a new server (your personal server).
+1. Open your Discord account and create a new server (your personal server).
-2. Right click on your server --> **Server Settings** --> **Integrations**.
+2. Right-click on your server and select **Server Settings** > **Integrations**.
-3. Click on 'view Webhooks' and '**New Webhook**'.
+3. Click **View Webhooks** and then **New Webhook**.
-4. **Rename the webhook** and pick a channel in your server where you want to receive notifications.
+4. Rename the webhook and pick a channel in your server where you want to receive notifications.
-5. **Copy Webhook URL**.
+5. Copy the webhook URL.
-6. Go back to Changedetection app and click on '**Settings**' in the upper menu.
+6. Go back to the Changedetection app and click **Settings** in the upper menu.
-7. Under '**Notifications**' paste the Webhook URL and edit the URL.
-Start with discord://
+7. Under **Notifications**, paste the webhook URL and edit the URL.
+Start with `discord://`.
-8. Click on '**Send Test Notification**' to check if your connections is working.
+8. Click **Send Test Notification** to check if your connection is working.
-9. Click on '**Save**' at the bottom of your screen.
+9. Click **Save** at the bottom of your screen.
-10. **Check your Discord** for notifications.
+10. Check your Discord for notifications.